Visa Traveler

 • Entry rules:

-• Visa is NOT EXEMPT, but are eligible to obtain Visa ON ARRIVAL at all international airports
+• Visa is NOT EXEMPT, but you are eligible to obtain Visa ON ARRIVAL at all international airports

-• VOA fee is 25 USD, valid for 30 days, single-entry only
+• VOA fee is 30 USD, valid for 30 days, single-entry only

-• US visa must have been used to enter the US at least once
+• US visa must have been USED to enter the US at least once

 —